-LINKAGE WITH THE INTEGRATED DEVELOPMENT PLAN OF THE BERGRIVIER LOCAL MUNICIPALITY
+\ LINKAGE WITH THE INTEGRATED DEVELOPMENT PLAN OF THE BERGRIVIER LOCAL MUNICIPALITY

 Both the Municipal Systems Act and the Disaster Management Act require the inclusion of the DMP into the IDP of the Bergrivier Municipality.
 A separate disaster management plan included in the IDP does not necessarily give evidence of the integration of disaster management into the IDP.
-All departments and role players submitting input to the content of the IDP must continuously consider the inclusion and integration of disaster risk management must also be taken cognisance of in the planning and execution stages of all IDP projects.
+All departments and role players submitting input to the content of the IDP must continuously consider the inclusion and integration of disaster risk management into strategies, operational planning and project implementation.
+Disaster and risk management must also be taken cognisance of in the planning and execution stages of all IDP projects.
 This will ensure the integration of disaster management into the IDP, and will ensure that all plans and projects are focused on contributing to disaster risk reduction and disaster preparedness - thus reducing the impact of disasters on lives, property, community activities, the economy and the environment.

-LINKAGE WITH THE DISASTER MANAGEMENT FRAMEWORK OF THE WEST COAST DISTRICT MUNICIPALITY
+\ LINKAGE WITH THE DISASTER MANAGEMENT FRAMEWORK OF THE WEST COAST DISTRICT MUNICIPALITY